kermitt2/grobid/Readme.md

 - <a href="https://github.com/kermitt2/grobid-client-node" target="_blank">Node.js GROBID client</a>

 All these clients will take advantage of the multi-threading for scaling large set of PDF processing.
 As a consequence, they will be much more efficient than the [batch command lines](https://grobid.readthedocs.io/en/latest/Grobid-batch/) (which use only one thread) and should be prefered.

+We have been able recently to run the complete fulltext processing at around 10.6 PDF per second (around 915,000 PDF per day, around 20M pages per day) with the node.js client listed above during one week on a 16 CPU machine (16 threads, 32GB RAM, no SDD, articles from mainstream publishers), see [here](https://github.com/kermitt2/grobid/issues/443#issuecomment-505208132).

 In addition, a Java example project is available to illustrate how to use GROBID as a Java library: [https://github.com/kermitt2/grobid-example](https://github.com/kermitt2/grobid-example).
 The example project is using GROBID Java API for extracting header metadata and citations from a PDF and output the results in BibTeX format.